jcalz23/logo_detection_w281/README.md

 # Results and Discussion
-In this section, we first summarize and compare the performance of each model form as defined above.
-Next, we discuss the performance of each model form in greater detail by looking at class-level performance.
-Finally, we examine specific images that were not predicted correctly by the top performing model to better understand the model’s faults and areas of potential improvement.
+In this section, we summarize and compare the performance of different models.
+We also discuss the performance of each model in greater detail using class-level metrics.
+In the end, we examine specific images that were not predicted correctly by the top performing model to better understand the model’s issue and areas of potential improvement.

 ## Overall Performance
-Table 2 compares the performance of the YOLO model to the different GFE models trained on non-learned features.
+Table 3 compares the performance of the YOLO model to the different GFE models trained on non-learned features.

 <center>